garry5683/Fairhouse-codelabs/README.md

-# Introduction to Angular Codelab
+# Component to Component Communication

-\In this codelab, you'll build a housing app with Angular.
+In this Project, you'll build a housing app with Angular.
 The completed app will feature the ability to view home listings based on user search, and view details of a housing location.

-You'll build everything with Angular using Angular's powerful tooling and great browser integration.

 Here's a preview of the finished application: